Andrei Mudrea

-Andrei Mudrea (29 April 1954 – 16 January 2022) was a Moldovan painter and fine artist.
+Andrei Mudrea (29 April 1954 – 15 January 2022) was a Moldovan painter and fine artist.
 He was one of Mihai Grecu's disciples.
 He was the creator of paintings, graphics, sculpture, and art-object works.
 He was the founder and member of "The group of ten".
 Mudrea's body of work occupies a leading position among the works of Moldovan contemporary and avant-garde art.
 He was the chairman and a member of various competition panels in the field of fine arts held in Chișinău.

-Mudrea's works, created over three decades, record an evolution that marks several stages of ascension.
+Mudrea's works, created over four decades, record an evolution that marks several stages of ascension.
 They carry an individual message, of deep philosophical character and those correspond to artistic aspirations and are related to the changes that occur in the national cultural environment.

 Mudrea is considered one of the most significant Bessarabian painters.
 The artist's messages are full of alarming drama, that is usually an encrypted one, hidden in a metaphor, whether it be landscapes, famous Mudri houses or paintings painted in a postmodern manner.

 Biography

 From 1969 to 1973, Mudrea studied at the School of Fine Arts "I. Repin", currently the Republican College of Fine Arts "Alexandru Plămădeală" in Chișinău, MSSR.
 From 1975 forward he worked and studied painting in Mihai Grecu's studio.
 From 1975 until 1985, he was a teacher at the School of Fine Arts for children in Orhei city.
-In 1978 he debuted with the paintings "Mother" and "The parent's house" (mixed technique, white on white paintings), and from 1978 until his death he participated in all the exhibitions organized by the of Plastic Artists of the Republic of Moldova.
+In 1978 he debuted with the paintings "Mother" and "The parents' house" (mixed technique, white on white paintings), and from 1978 until his death he participated in all the exhibitions organized by the Union of Plastic Artists of the Republic of Moldova.

 Mudrea's works published from 1975 to 1985 bear M. Grecu's influence.
 The painting of these years attests to the existence of several tangents related to the progressive use of dyes, to obtaining clear-dark effects, texture and volume.
 The works published in 1985-1995 reveal a new stage in the artist's creation, another way of the master's.